 The landlord also might not want the property back (repair, insurance and rates can be very expensive) and simply want to know the options to try and get the tenant back on track and complying with the terms of the lease.

 Tenants can often avoid turning up at the property to find the doors locked by understanding their obligations and rights and by being open and honest with the landlord.
 In a worst case scenario, losses can be minimised by prompt action.

-Contact our team of specialist property dispute lawyers for a no-obligation discussion.
+Contact our team of specialist commercial property dispute lawyers for a no-obligation discussion.